devbyray/typescript-npm-library-starter/README.md

 ## How to use

 If you want to create a small or big JavaScript/TypeScript library to push it to NPM (or other platform).
-You don't want to worry about setting up a development envoirment and just want to start building as soon as possible.
+You don't want to worry about setting up a development environment and just want to start building as soon as possible.

 This repo is a template for your library and ready to publish on NPM.

 ![](./github-template-repo.png)

 Just click on the green button to create your repo based on this one.
 It's just that easy 👍

+Clone it to your computer, run `npm install` and start building!

 ## Requirements